MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 |Conditions and associated settings <br /><br />Notes: Includes automatic and recommended labeling, and their tooltips|Not applicable|No|

 ## To migrate Azure Information Protection labels

+> [!IMPORTANT]
+> Do not migrate your labels until you have confirmed that you can edit and publish sensitivity labels in the Office 365 Security & Compliance Center.
+Sensitivity labels are starting to roll out to tenants but are not yet available for all tenants.

-Use the following instructions to migrate your tenant and labels.
+When you have confirmed that you have sensitivity labels in the Security & Compliance Center, use the following instructions to migrate your tenant and  Azure Information Protection labels.

 1. Open a new browser window and sign in to the Azure portal by using the following link: https://portal.azure.com/?ActivateMigration=true#blade/Microsoft_Azure_InformationProtection/DataClassGroupEditBlade/migrationActivationBlade